rafaelpadilla/darknet/README.md

 <p>
 <img src="https://github.com/rafaelpadilla/darknet/blob/master/aux_images/alert.png" width="28" height="28" align="left"/>

-**Warning:** As the files .weights are large files, they were commited with git-lfs (Large File Storage).
+**Warning:** As the files .weights are large files, they were committed with git-lfs (Large File Storage).
 Therefore, the they will only be downloaded correctly if you CLONE the project instead of downloading it.
 </p>

 ---